 A ? matches 0 or 1 occurences of the previous character.
 On its own ? does not match

-an arbitrary single character, unlike many shell scripting languages.
+an arbitrary single character, unlike many other search facilities.
 So none?such finds both

 Nonesuch and Nonsuch, while lady william'?s matches both